 the period following a request for such a review of marking within which the awarding organisation will have reported both the outcome of the review of marking and the reasons in respect of the review to the Learner (or as the case may be the Relevant Centre),

-the period following a request for an appeal within which the awarding organisation will have reported the outcome of the appeal to the Learner (or as the case may be the Centre), and
+the period following a request for an appeal within which the awarding organisation will have reported the outcome of the appeal to the Learner (or as the case may be the Relevant Centre), and

-the period following receipt of all evidence in respect of an appeal within which the awarding organisation will have reported the outcome of the appeal to the Learner (or as the case may be the Centre).
+the period following receipt of all evidence in respect of an appeal within which the awarding organisation will have reported the outcome of the appeal to the Learner (or as the case may be the Relevant Centre).

 Any target time period which an awarding organisation has set in respect of a GCSE Qualification must comply with any requirements which may be published by Ofqual and revised from time to time.

 An awarding organisation must take all reasonable steps to meet the target time periods which it has set in respect of a GCSE Qualification.

+Reporting

+In respect of each GCSE Qualification which it makes available, an awarding organisation must provide a report to Ofqual in respect of each year detailing the number of times that it has –

+complied with the target time periods which it has set, and

+failed to comply with those target time periods.

+An awarding organisation must ensure that the report prepared in accordance with Condition GCSE20.5 –

+complies with any requirements in relation to the content or the presentation of the report which may be published by Ofqual and revised from time to time,

+is provided to Ofqual by any date which has been specified by Ofqual in advance, and

+is published, where required by Ofqual, by any date which has been specified by Ofqual in advance.

 Application